 Blonde on Blonde was released after Bringing It All Back Home and Highway 61 Revisited, two albums that spelled Dylan’s first ventures into an “electric” sound and a growing connection with the Muse.
 In songs like “She Belongs To Me” and “Love Minus Zero/No Limit,” the Muse is presented as “The Artist”—a Rimbaudian image of modernity11 draped in Zen-style koans and varying digs at empty squareness.

-It would take Blonde on Blonde, including the song “Visions of Johanna,” for this Muse to become
+It would take Blonde on Blonde, including the song “Visions of Johanna,” for this Muse to become a Goddess.

 Al Kooper—the band’s organist—explained that Blonde on Blonde is 3 A.M. put to music.
 In more poetic terms, Dylan says it sounds like “thin, wild mercury.”12 In every wobble, squeak, drag and rush the music serves “Visions of Johanna” with singular purpose.
 Johanna’s vision is plain to see.